I’ve been thinking lately — is vacation rental investing worth the hype?

 There is an intriguing real estate trend going on not too far from me in Orlando, Florida.
 You know if there is something hot in real estate, I’m going to check it out.

-Contractors are building bigger and more elaborate vacation homes in Mickey Mouse’s backyard.
+Contractors are building bigger and more elaborate vacation homes in the famous Mouse’s backyard.

 The vacation rental investing trend

-This new breed of mega vacation rentals include themed and secret rooms, movie set replicas, and play areas for kids that put the neighboring theme parks to shame.
+This new breed of mega vacation rentals includes themed and secret rooms, movie set replicas, and play areas for kids that put the neighboring theme parks to shame.